expanse-org/meteor-package-tools/README.md

 You can either add it as a Meteor package using:

-    $ Meteor add ethereum:tools
+    $ Meteor add expanse:tools

-or add link to the `ethtools.js` in your HTML.
+or add link to the `exptools.js` in your HTML.

 ## Usage

 This package provides formating and converting functionality.

-When using this package as a Meteor package it will call the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XETHZEUR,XXBTZUSD) every 30s to retrive price information for ether.
+When using this package as a Meteor package it will call the [cryptocompare.com public API](https://min-api.cryptocompare.com/data/price?fsym=EXP&tsyms=BTC,USD,EUR) every 30s to retrive price information for expanse.
-When used as a Meteor package, the following units are possible for some methods:

-    - `btc`
-    - `usd`
-    - `eur`
-    - `cad`
-    - `gbp`
-    - `jpy`
-    - And all ether units ('ether', 'finney', 'wei', etc)

-**Note** As non-meteor package you can only use the ether units.

 ***

-### EthTools.ticker
+### ExpTools.ticker

-    EthTools.ticker.findOne(unit)
+    ExpTools.ticker.findOne(unit)

 **Note** This is only available when used as a Meteor package.

-It gives you the latest price for ether based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XETHZEUR,XXBTZUSD).
+It gives you the latest price for expanse based on the [cryptocompare.com public API](https://min-api.cryptocompare.com/data/price?fsym=EXP&tsyms=BTC,USD,EUR).
-`EthToole.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.
+`ExpTools.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.

 The ticker will be updated every 30 seconds.